 Once services have been identified, a treatment team is assembled, and consists of staff who provide direct services to the participants, child(ren), and families in the program.
-Other key team members include the judge, the District Attorney, attorney or advocate for the participant, attorney or advocate for the child(ren), child protective services case managers, treatment providers, and dependent upon the participant, child(ren), and family needs, domestic violence program representatives, probation officers, and juvenile justice staff.
+Other key team members include the judge, the District Attorney, attorney or advocate for the participant, attorney or advocate for the child(ren), CPS professionals, treatment providers, and dependent upon the participant, child(ren), and family needs, domestic violence program representatives, probation officers, and juvenile justice staff.